Kyle Arrington: New England Patriots

 On September 22, 2009, the New England Patriots signed Arrington to their practice squad.
 On November 8, 2009, the New England Patriots promoted him to their active roster after Cleveland Browns' head coach Eric Mangini made an attempt to sign Arrington to his roster.

 In 2010, Arrington earned the starting cornerback job after Week 2, and kept that role for the rest of the season.
 He finished that year with one interception, which he returned 36 yards for a touchdown against the Packers.
 Arrington also scored on a return of a blocked field goal against the Dolphins in Week 4.

 In 2011, he began the season as the nickel corner, since cornerback Leigh Bodden had returned from the injured reserve list, but regained the starting role early in the season.
 He led the NFL with seven interceptions for the 2011 season.

 At the end of the 2011 season, Arrington and the Patriots appeared in Super Bowl XLVI.
 He started in the game, but the Patriots lost to the New York Giants by a score of 21–17.

 In 2013, Arrington signed with the Patriots after agreeing in principle on a four-year deal.

-In 2014, Arrington did not record an interception, but scored two touchdowns on special teams, returning a fumbled kickoff return 9 yards against Cincinnati and a blocked field goal 62 yards against Miami.
+In 2014, Arrington did not record an interception, but scored two touchdowns on special teams, returning a fumbled kickoff return nine yards against the Cincinnati Bengals in Week 5 and a blocked field goal 62 yards against the Miami Dolphins in Week 15.
 Arrington earned a Super Bowl ring as the Patriots defeated the Seattle Seahawks 28–24 in Super Bowl XLIX.
 During that game, Arrington was benched and replaced by eventual Super Bowl hero Malcolm Butler.

 On May 11, 2015, Arrington was released by the Patriots.